Have A Good Hair Day Hair Color

 WARM-SKIN-TONE

+When you look at the veins in your wrist they are a greenish color.
 Your eyes may be brown, hazel, or have golden flakes in the center of them.
+You probably also look best wearing gold jewelry over silver or white gold.

 Warm, golden, rich and chocolate browns, reds, and copper hair colors will look best against your skin tone.
 Warmer hair colors will always compliment your skin best opposed to cooler colors.

 If your skin is fair with warm undertones, you may feel like you look a little red or pink at times.
+Your skin might be sensitive, especially to the sun because of how light it is.
+You likely have light eyes that may be blue, gray or even green.

-You will look best in cool, neutral, platinum, ashy, champagne, beige, sandy hair colors.
+You will look best in cool, neutral, platinum, ashy, champagne, beige, and sandy hair colors.
 The coolness in the hair color will minimize any redness in your skin.

 Best hair color for medium to dark skin with cool undertones